Cormac-Corp/food-and-nutrition/index.md

 }
 ```
 ### Logging Out
 Once you are done using the API, you will want to logout.
-The proess is very simple.
+The process is very simple.
 You must be authenticated for this by checking your HTTP Headers for your token.
 In order to logout, run the following mutation

 ```graphql
 mutation {